Umar: Aftermath

-While the meeting for selection of a caliph was proceeding, Abdulrehman ibn Abu Bakr and Abdur Rahman bin Awf revealed that they saw the dagger used by Abu Lu'lu'a, the assassin of Umar.
-A night before Umar's assassination, reported Abdur Rahman bin Awf, he saw Hurmuzan, Jafina and Abu Lu'lu'a, while they were suspiciously discussing something.
+While the meeting for selection of a caliph was proceeding, Abd al-Rahman ibn Abi Bakr and Abd al-Rahman ibn Awf revealed that they saw the dagger used by Abu Lu'lu'a, the assassin of Umar.
+A night before Umar's assassination, reported Abd al-Rahman ibn Awf, he saw Hormuzan, Jufaynah and Abu Lu'lu'a, while they were suspiciously discussing something.
 Surprised by his presence, the dagger fell; it was the same two-sided dagger used in the assassination.
-Abdulrehman ibn Abu Bakr, son of the late caliph Abu Bakr, confirmed that a few days before Umar's assassination, he saw this dagger in Hurmuzan's possession.
-After this revelation, it seemed clear that it had been planned by the Persians residing in Medina.
-Infuriated by this, Umar's younger son Ubayd Allah ibn Umar sought to kill all the Persians in Medina.
-He killed Hurmuzan, Jafinah, and the daughter of Umar's assassin Abu Lu'lu'a, who is believed to have been a Muslim.
+Abd al-Rahman ibn Abi Bakr, who was the son of the first caliph Abu Bakr, confirmed that a few days before Umar's assassination, he saw this dagger in Hormuzan's possession.

+Infuriated by this, Umar's younger son Ubayd Allah ibn Umar sought to kill all Persians in Medina.
+He killed Hormuzan (Umar's Persian military adviser), and Jufayna, a Christian man from al-Hira (Iraq) who had been taken to Medina to serve as a private tutor to a family in Medina, and the daughter of Abu Lu'lu'a.
 Ubayd Allah was intercepted by the people of Medina, who prevented him from continuing the massacre.
-Amr ibn al-Aas is said to have intercepted him and convinced him to hand over his sword.
-The murder of Jafinah enraged Saad ibn Abi Waqqas, his foster brother, and he assaulted Ubaidullah ibn Umar; again the companions intervened.
-When Umar was informed about the incident, he ordered Ubayd Allah imprisoned and that the next caliph should decide his fate.
+His actions were regarded by his peers as a crime rather than as a legitimate act of retaliation.

-Umar died on 6 November 644; on 7 November Uthman succeeded him as caliph.
-After prolonged negotiations, the tribunal decided to give blood money to the victims, and released Umar's son Ubaidullah on the ground that, after the tragedy of Umar's assassination, people would be further infuriated by the execution of his son the very next day.
+Umar died on 6 November 644 and was buried at the Green Dome in al-Masjid al-Nabawi alongside Muhammad and the caliph Abu Bakr, by the permission of Aisha given to his son Abd Allah ibn Umar on Umar's request.
+On 7 November, Uthman succeeded him as caliph.
+After prolonged negotiations, the tribunal decided to give blood money to the victims.
+Ubayd Allah was subsequently acquitted by Uthman (r.
+644–656) on the grounds that, after the tragedy of Umar's assassination, people would be further infuriated by the execution of his son the very next day.
+However, Ali, among others, did protest against this and vowed to apply the regular punishment for murder if he were ever to be caliph.